hhuang-code/VisCNN_ECCV_2014_Zeiler/README.md

 ## Brief Introduction
 ```
-Implement the paper "Visualizing and understanding convolutional networks" and rely on https://github.com/csgwon/pytorch-deconvnet
+A PyTorch implementation the paper "Visualizing and understanding convolutional networks" and rely on https://github.com/csgwon/pytorch-deconvnet
 ```

 ## Modifications